CE21 - Alimentation et systèmes alimentaires 2020

 Characterization of molecular interactions of seafood bacteria

-The EM3B laboratory has an important collection of more than 2000 bacterial strains isolated from fresh and processed salmon.
-100 strains representative of salmon microbiome diversity will be selected to :
+The EM3B laboratory has a large collection of over 2,000 bacterial strains isolated from fresh and processed salmon.
+100 strains representative of the diversity of the salmon microbiome were selected to :

-1) establish the bacterial interaction network within the salmon microbiome.
-Miniaturized cross inhibition activities between strains will allow to i) identify the possible interactions between all bacterial species, whether they are protective, pathogen, spoilage or neutral bacteria; and ii) predict collateral effects of the addition of protective culture in the microbiome.
+1) Establish the network of bacterial competitions within the salmon microbiome.
+Miniaturized cross-inhibition activities were carried out to identify possible interactions between all bacterial species, whether protective, pathogenic, spoilage or neutral.

 Passerini Delphine, Kolypczuk Laetitia, Mace Sabrina, Pilet Marie-France, Leroi Francoise (2021).
 Biopréservation des produits de la mer avec des bactéries marines .
 Techniques de l'Ingénieur , BIO 9 240 (27p.) . doi.org/10.51257/a-v1-bio9240